Xonatron/Xonatron/README.md

 > But through it all, when there was doubt
 > I ate it up, and spit it out
 > I faced it all, and I stood tall
-> And did it my way" - Frank Sinatra
+> And did it my way." - Frank Sinatra

 ### Life Advice:
 - Be yourself.